-Documents, records, files, or other possible sources of evidence shall be produced within the time specified by a Commission representative's written request for their production, unless the person processing them demonstrates that production within the time specified would impose an unjustifiable burden.
+Documents, records, files, or other possible sources of evidence shall be produced within ten (10) business days of receipt of the the time specified by a Commission representative's written request for their production, unless the person processing them demonstrates that production within the ten (10) day periodtime specified would impose an unjustifiable burden.
 Excessive delay or failure to produce the requested materials may result in the issuance of a subpoena by the Commission for their production.